grokify/go-ringcentral-engage/engagedigital/docs/UsersApi.md

 [[Back to README]](../README.md)

-## GetFolder
+## GetUser

-> Folder GetFolder(ctx, folderId)
+> User GetUser(ctx, userId)
-Getting a folder from its id
+Getting a user from its id

-This method renders a folder from given id.
+This method renders a user from given id.

 ### Required Parameters